Thomas Stuttaford: Medicine

 Stuttaford qualified as a doctor in 1959, working at the Hammersmith Hospital before joining his uncle's general practice in rural east Norfolk.
-Later he helped set up a general practice in Norwich where he remained until being elected as an MP in 1970.
-He continued practicing medicine as a consultant for Bupa for most of his time in parliament.
-After losing his seat, Stuttaford remained with BUPA for quite a few more years, but took on other medical jobs including acting as medical adviser to a number of companies, and specializing in genitourinary medicine at the Royal London and Queen Mary's Hospitals, as well as Moorfields Eye Hospital.
-He also was a partner in a small private practice.
+Later, he helped set up a general practice in Norwich, where he remained until being elected an MP in 1970.
+He continued practising medicine as a consultant for Bupa for most of his time in parliament.

+After losing his seat, Stuttaford remained with Bupa for several more years, but took on other medical jobs, including acting as medical adviser to a number of companies, and specialising in genitourinary medicine at the Royal London and Queen Mary's Hospitals, as well as Moorfields Eye Hospital.
+He was also a partner in a small private practice.

 Politics

-From 1970 to 1974 Stuttaford was the Conservative MP for Norwich South.
-He was a frequent dissenter from the Conservative Government's line in Parliament, including over the introduction of value added tax (VAT) on children's shoes, the ending of free school milk for older primary school children, and the introduction of museum charges.
-He also took a leading role within parliament in the campaign, led by The Sunday Times, to secure compensation for children born with birth defects arising out of their mothers' use of the drug Thalidomide during pregnancy.
+From 1970 to 1974, Stuttaford was the Conservative MP for Norwich South.
+He was a frequent dissenter from the Conservative government's line in parliament, including over the introduction of value added tax (VAT) on children's shoes, the ending of free school milk for older primary school children, and the introduction of museum charges.
+He also took a leading role within parliament in the campaign, led by The Sunday Times, to secure compensation for children born with birth defects arising out of their mothers' use of the drug thalidomide during pregnancy.
 Stuttaford lost his Norwich South seat to John Garrett in the first general election of 1974.

-In two subsequent elections he was selected as the Conservative candidate in the Isle of Ely to oppose Clement Freud, who had won the seat for the Liberal Party in a by-election in 1973 after the death of Sir Harry Legge-Bourke.
+In two subsequent elections, he was selected as the Conservative candidate in the Isle of Ely to oppose Clement Freud, who had won the seat for the Liberal Party in a by-election in 1973 after the death of Sir Harry Legge-Bourke.
 Freud later increased his majority in the first 1974 election.
 Stuttaford was first selected to oppose Freud for 1974's second general election.
-In their first contest Freud's majority was sharply reduced.
+In their first contest, Freud's majority was sharply reduced.
 Stuttaford was then selected to challenge Freud again.

 In the 1979 general election Stuttaford received the highest number of Conservative votes ever recorded in the constituency, but the collapse of the Labour vote (many former Labour voters switched their support to the Liberals) ensured that Freud was again returned, this time with a slightly increased majority.